fberbert/gpt-review-text/README.md

  5. Make sure the new shortcut is enabled.

  Now, when you press **Super + R**, the script will run on the selected text.

+## How to Use

+In any application (e.g., your web browser), write or open the text you want to improve.
+Then:

+1. Select the text you wish to review.
+2. Press **Super+R** (Win + R) or your configured shortcut.
+3. The script will send the selected text to ChatGPT and automatically paste the improved version in place.